FhenixProtocol/fhenix-docs/docs/devdocs/Writing Smart Contracts/User-Inputs.md

     }
  ```

-### `inEuint` vs. `euint` Types
+### `inExxx` vs. `exxx` Types
-- `inEuint` (and inEbool) types are used for handling incoming encrypted data.
+- `inExxx` types, such as all of `inEuint` types, `inEbool` and `inEaddress` types are used for handling incoming encrypted data.
-- `euint` (and Ebool) types are used for already processed data within the contract.
+- `exxx` types such as all of `euint` types, `ebool` and `eaddress` are used for data already processed and in use within the contract.
 ### Conversion Requirement
-Conversion from `inEuint` to `euint` is required to ensure that only correctly formatted encrypted data is processed.
+Conversion from `inEuint` (or `inEbool`, `inEaddress`) to `euint` (`ebool`, `eaddress`) is required to ensure that only correctly formatted encrypted data is processed.

-This is done using the `FHE.asEuintXX` function, where `XX` is the bit size of the encrypted data.
+This is done using the `FHE.asEuintXX`, `FHE.asEbool` or `FHE.asEaddress` functions, where `XX` is the bit size of the encrypted data.
 The example above uses the `FHE.asEuint8` helper function.

 ### Gas Cost Implications
-Attempting to store `inEuint` types directly in storage can lead to prohibitively high gas costs due to the large quantity of encrypted data.
-It is recommended to avoid storing data and instead processing data as needed.
+Attempting to store `inEuint`, `inEbool` or `inEaddress types directly in storage can lead to prohibitively high gas costs due to the large size of encrypted data.
+It's generally recommended to avoid storing these directly and instead process them as needed.

 ### Best Practices – Use Structured Types
 Ensure data integrity and security of smart contract operation when handling encrypted input.
-Use inEuint structured types for clearer and safer code, and be mindful of gas costs when designing your contract's data handling strategies.
-Thorough testing and consideration of security implications are essential for maintaining the robustness and reliability of FHE-based smart contracts.
+Use the structured `inEuint`, `inEbool` or `inEaddress` types for clearer and safer code, and be mindful of gas costs when designing your contract's data handling strategies.
+Thorough testing and consideration of security implications are essential in maintaining the robustness and reliability of your FHE-based smart contracts.